Symptoms may appear 2-14 days after exposure to the virus. People with these symptoms may have COVID-19:

 - When: 8:00 a.m. - 8:00 p.m.
 Mondays - Fridays; 9:00 a.m. - 4:00 p.m.
 Saturdays – Sundays

 - Where: NextCare Urgent Care, 2144 Main Street #8, Longmont, CO 80501

-Good Day Pharmacy in Greeley is now offering only rapid COVID-19 antigen tests.
-PCR tests are no longer available at Good Day Pharmacy.
+Good Day Pharmacy in Greeley is now offering only rapid COVID-19 tests.
 Tests are $100 and provide same-day results.
 A confirmatory PCR test may be recommended if a patient presents with symptoms and has a negative rapid COVID test result due to a possible false-negative result.
 If testing is needed because of exposure to someone who is a confirmed COVID-positive patient, wait 5 days from the date of exposure before getting tested to avoid false-negative results.

 Testing site information: